d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 # Batch Normalization
 :label:`chapter_batch_norm`

-Training deep models is difficult and getting them to converge in a reasonable amount of time can be tricky.
-In this section, we describe batch normalization (BN) :cite:`Ioffe.Szegedy.2015`, one popular and effective technique that has been found to accelerate the convergence of deep nets, and together with residual blocks, which we cover in :numref:`chapter_resnet`, has recently enabled practitioners to routinely train networks with over 100 layers.
+Training deep neural nets is difficult.
+And getting them to converge in a reasonable amount of time can be tricky.
+In this section, we describe batch normalization (BN) :cite:`Ioffe.Szegedy.2015`, a popular and effective technique that consistently accelerates the convergence of deep nets.
+Together with residual blocks—covered in :numref:`chapter_resnet`—BN
+has made it possible for practitioners to routinely train networks with over 100 layers.

 ## Training Deep Networks

-Let's review some of the practical challenges when training deep networks.
+To motivate batch normalization, let's review a few practical challenges that arise when training ML models and neural nets in particular.

+1. Choices regarding data preprocessing often make an enormous difference in the final results.
-1. Data preprocessing often proves to be a crucial consideration for effective statistical modeling.
-Recall our application of deep networks to predicting house prices in :numref:`chapter_kaggle_house`.
+   Recall our application of multilayer perceptrons to predicting house prices (:numref:`chapter_kaggle_house`).
-   In that example, we standardized our input features to each have a mean of *zero* and variance of *one*.
-Standardizing input data typically makes it easier to train models since parameters are a-priori at a similar scale.
+   Our first step when working with real data was to standardize our input features to each have a mean of *zero* and variance of *one*.
+   Intuitively, this standardization plays nicely with our optimizers because it puts the  parameters are a-priori at a similar scale.
-1. For a typical MLP or CNN, as we train the model, the activations in intermediate layers of the network may assume different orders of magnitude (both across nodes in the same layer, and over time due to updating the model's parameters).
-The authors of the batch normalization technique postulated that this drift in the distribution of activations could hamper the convergence of the network.
-Intuitively, we might conjecture that if one layer has activation values that are 100x that of another layer, we might need to adjust learning rates adaptively per layer (or even per node within a layer).
+1. For a typical MLP or CNN, as we train, the activations in intermediate layers may take values with widely varying magnitudes—both along the layers from the input to the output, across nodes in the same layer, and over time due to our updates to the model's parameters.
+   The inventors of batch normalization postulated informally that this drift in the distribution of activations could hamper the convergence of the network.
+   Intuitively, we might conjecture that if one layer has activation values that are 100x that of another layer, this might necessitate compensatory adjustments in the learning rates.
 1. Deeper networks are complex and easily capable of overfitting.
    This means that regularization becomes more critical.

-Empirically, we note that even with dropout, models can overfit badly and we might benefit from other regularization heuristics.
+Batch normalization is applied to individual layers (optionally, to all of them) and works as follows:
+In each training iteration,
+for each layer, we first compute its activations as usual.

-In 2015, a clever heuristic called batch normalization (BN) that has proved immensely useful for improving the reliability and speed of convergence when training deep models :cite:`Ioffe.Szegedy.2015`.
-In each training iteration, BN normalizes the activations of each hidden layer node (on each layer where it is applied) by subtracting its mean and dividing by its standard deviation, estimating both based on the current minibatch.
-Note that if our batch size was
+Then, we normalize the activations of each node by subtracting its mean and dividing by its standard deviation estimating both quantities based on the statistics of the current the current minibatch.
+It is precisely due to this *normalization* based on *batch* statistics that *batch normalization* derives its name.

+Note that if we tried to apply BN with minibatches of size $1$, we wouldn't be able to learn anything.
+That is because after subtracting the means, each hidden node would take value $0$!
-$1$, we wouldn't be able to learn anything because during training, every hidden node would take value $0$.
-However, with large enough minibatches, the approach proves effective and stable.
+As you might guess, since we are devoting a whole section to BN, with large enough minibatches, the approach proves effective and stable.
+One takeaway here is that when applying BN, the choice of minibatch size may be even more significant than without BN.

-In a nutshell, the idea in Batch Normalization is to transform the activation at a given layer from $\mathbf{x}$ to
+Formally, BN transforms the activations at a given layer $\mathbf{x}$ according to the following expression:

 $$\mathrm{BN}(\mathbf{x}) = \mathbf{\gamma} \odot \frac{\mathbf{x} - \hat{\mathbf{\mu}}}{\hat\sigma} + \mathbf{\beta}$$

-Here, $\hat{\mathbf{\mu}}$ is the estimate of the mean and $\hat{\mathbf{\sigma}}$ is the estimate of the variance.
+Here, $\hat{\mathbf{\mu}}$ is the minibatch sample mean and $\hat{\mathbf{\sigma}}$ is the minibatch sample variance.
-The result is that the activations are approximately rescaled to zero mean and unit variance.
+After applying BN, the resulting minibatch of activations has zero mean and unit variance.
+Because the choice of unit variance
-Since this may not be quite what we want, we allow for a coordinate-wise scaling coefficient $\mathbf{\gamma}$ and an offset $\mathbf{\beta}$.
+(vs some other magic number) is an arbitrary choice, we commonly include coordinate-wise scaling coefficients $\mathbf{\gamma}$ and offsets $\mathbf{\beta}$.
-Consequently, the activations for intermediate layers cannot diverge any longer: we are actively rescaling them back to a given order of magnitude via $\mathbf{\mu}$ and $\sigma$.
+Consequently, the activation magnitudes for intermediate layers cannot diverge during training because BN actively centers and rescales them back to a given mean and size (via $\mathbf{\mu}$ and $\sigma$).
-Intuitively, it is hoped that this normalization allows us to be more aggressive in picking large learning rates.
+One piece of practitioner's intuition/wisdom is that BN seems to allows for more aggressive learning rates.
-To address the fact that in some cases the activations may actually *need* to differ from standardized data, BN also introduces scaling coefficients $\mathbf{\gamma}$ and an offset $\mathbf{\beta}$.

-In principle, we might want to use all of our training data to estimate the mean and variance.
-However, the activations corresponding to each example change each time we update our model.
-To remedy this problem, BN uses only the current minibatch for estimating $\hat{\mathbf{\mu}}$ and $\hat\sigma$.
-It is precisely due to this fact that we normalize based only on the *currect batch* that *batch normalization* derives its name.
-To indicate which minibatch $\mathcal{B}$ we draw this from, we denote the quantities with $\hat{\mathbf{\mu}}_\mathcal{B}$ and $\hat\sigma_\mathcal{B}$.
+Formally, denoting a particular minibatch by $\mathcal{B}$, we calculate $\hat{\mathbf{\mu}}_\mathcal{B}$ and $\hat\sigma_\mathcal{B}$ as follows:

 $$\hat{\mathbf{\mu}}_\mathcal{B} \leftarrow \frac{1}{|\mathcal{B}|} \sum_{\mathbf{x} \in \mathcal{B}} \mathbf{x}
 \text{ and }
 \hat{\mathbf{\sigma}}_\mathcal{B}^2 \leftarrow \frac{1}{|\mathcal{B}|} \sum_{\mathbf{x} \in \mathcal{B}} (\mathbf{x} - \mathbf{\mu}_{\mathcal{B}})^2 + \epsilon$$

-Note that we add a small constant $\epsilon > 0$ to the variance estimate to ensure that we never end up dividing by zero, even in cases where the empirical variance estimate might vanish by accident.
+Note that we add a small constant $\epsilon > 0$ to the variance estimate to ensure that we never attempt division by zero, even in cases where the empirical variance estimate might vanish.
 The estimates $\hat{\mathbf{\mu}}_\mathcal{B}$
-and $\hat{\mathbf{\sigma}}_\mathcal{B}$ counteract the scaling issue by using unbiased but noisy estimates of mean and variance.
+and $\hat{\mathbf{\sigma}}_\mathcal{B}$ counteract the scaling issue by using noisy estimates of mean and variance.
-Normally we would consider this a problem.
+You might think that this noisiness should be a problem.
-After all, each minibatch has different data, different labels and with it, different activations, predictions and errors.
 As it turns out, this is actually beneficial.

+This turns out to be a recurring theme in deep learning.
+For reasonss that are not yet well-characterized theoretically, various sources of noise in optimization often lead to faster training and less overfitting.
-This natural variation appears to act as a form of regularization, conferring benefits (as observed empirically) in mitigating overfitting.
+While traditional machine learning theorists might buckle at this characterization, this variation appears to act as a form of regularization.
-In other recent preliminary research, :cite:`Teye.Azizpour.Smith.2018` and :cite:`Luo.Wang.Shao.ea.2018` relate the properties of BN to Bayesian Priors and penalties respectively.
+In some preliminary research, :cite:`Teye.Azizpour.Smith.2018` and :cite:`Luo.Wang.Shao.ea.2018` relate the properties of BN to Bayesian Priors and penalties respectively.
-In particular, this sheds some light on the puzzle why BN works best for moderate sizes of minibatches in the range 50-100.
+In particular, this sheds some light on the puzzle of why BN works best for moderate minibatches sizes in the $50$–$100$ range.

+Fixing a trained model, you might (rightly) think that we would prefer to use the entire dataset to estimate the mean and variance.
+Once training is complete, why would we want the same image to be classified differently, depending on the batch in which it happens to reside?
+During training, such exact calculation is infeasible because the activations for all datapoints change every time we update our model.
+However, once the model is trained, we can calculate the means and variances of each layer's activations based on the entire dataset.
+Indeed this is standard practice for models employing batch normalization and thus MXNet's BN layers function differently in *training mode* (normalizing by minibatch statistics) and in *prediction mode* (normalizing by dataset statistics).

 We are now ready to take a look at how batch normalization works in practice.

 ## Batch Normalization Layers

-The batch normalization methods for fully-connected layers and convolutional layers are slightly different.
+Batch normalization implementations for fully-connected layers and convolutional layers are slightly different.
-This is due to the dimensionality of the data generated by convolutional layers.
 We discuss both cases below.
-Note that one of the key differences between BN and other layers is that BN operates on a full minibatch at a time (otherwise it cannot compute the mean and variance parameters per batch).
+Recall that one key differences between BN and other layers is that because BN operates on a full minibatch at a time, we cannot just ignore the batch dimension as we did before when introducing other layers.

 ### Fully-Connected Layers

-Usually we apply the batch normalization layer between the affine transformation and the activation function in a fully-connected layer.
+When applying BN to fully-connected layers, we usually inser BN after the affine transformation and before the nonlinear activation function.
-In the following, we denote by $\mathbf{u}$ the input and by $\mathbf{x} = \mathbf{W}\mathbf{u} + \mathbf{b}$ the output
+In the following, we denote the input to the layer by $\mathbf{x}$, the linear transform (with weights $\theta$) by $f_{\theta}(\cdot)$, the activation function by $\phi(\cdot)$ and the BN operation by $\mathrm{BN}_{\mathbf{\beta}, \mathbf{\gamma}}$.
-of the linear transform.
-This yields the following variant of BN:

-$$\mathbf{y} = \phi(\mathrm{BN}(\mathbf{x})) =  \phi(\mathrm{BN}(\mathbf{W}\mathbf{u} + \mathbf{b}))$$
+Finally, we would compute the output of a BN-enabled fully-connected layer $\mathbf{h}$ as folows:

+$$\mathbf{h} = \phi(\mathrm{BN}_{\mathbf{\beta}, \mathbf{\gamma}}(f_{\mathbf{\theta}}(\mathbf{x}) ) ) $$

 Recall that mean and variance are computed on the *same* minibatch $\mathcal{B}$ on which the transformation is applied.
-Also recall that the scaling coefficient $\mathbf{\gamma}$ and the offset $\mathbf{\beta}$ are parameters that need to be learned.
+Also recall that the scaling coefficient $\mathbf{\gamma}$ and the offset $\mathbf{\beta}$ are parameters that need to be learned jointly with the more familiar parameters $\mathbf{\theta}$.
-They ensure that the effect of batch normalization can be neutralized as needed.

 ### Convolutional Layers

-For convolutional layers, batch normalization occurs after the convolution computation and before the application of the activation function.
+Similarly, with convolutional layers, we typically apply BN after the convolution and before the nonlinear activation function.
-If the convolution computation outputs multiple channels, we need to carry out batch normalization for *each* of the outputs of these channels, and each channel has an independent scale parameter and shift parameter, both of which are scalars.
+When the convolution has multiple output channels, we need to carry out batch normalization for *each* of the outputs of these channels, and each channel has its own scale and shift parameters, both of which are scalars.
-Assume that there are $m$ examples in the mini-batch.
-On a single channel, we assume that the height and width of the convolution computation output are $p$ and $q$, respectively.
+Assume that our minibatches contain $m$ each and that for each channel, the output of the convolution has height $p$ and width $q$.
-We need to carry out batch normalization for $m \times p \times q$ elements in this channel simultaneously.
+For convolutional layers, we carry out each batch normalization over the $m \cdot p \cdot q$ elements per output channel simultaneously.
-While carrying out the standardization computation for these elements, we use the same mean and variance.
-In other words, we use the means and variances of the $m \times p \times q$ elements in this channel rather than one per pixel.
+Thus we collect the values over all spatial locations when computing the mean and variance and consequently (within a given channel) apply the same $\hat{\mathbf{\mu}}$ and $\hat{\mathbf{\sigma}}$ to normalize the values at each spatial location.

 ### Batch Normalization During Prediction

+As we mentioned earlier, BN typicaly behaves differently in training mode and prediction mode.
+First, the noise in $\mathbf{\mu}$ and $\mathbf{\sigma}$ arising from estimating each on minibatches are no longer desirable once we've trained the model.
-At prediction time, we might not have the luxury of computing offsets per batch—we might be required to make one prediction at a time.
+Second, we might not have the luxury of computing per-batch normalization statistics, e.g., we might need to apply our model to make one prediction at a time.

-Secondly, the uncertainty in $\mathbf{\mu}$ and $\mathbf{\sigma}$, as arising from a minibatch are undesirable once we've trained the model.
-One way to mitigate this is to compute more stable estimates on a larger set for once (e.g. via a moving average) and then fix them at prediction time.
+Typically, after training, we use the entire dataset to compute stable estimates of the activation statistics and then fix them at prediction time.
-Consequently, BN behaves differently during training and at test time (recall that dropout also behaves differently at train and test times).
+Consequently, BN behaves differently during training and at test time Recall that dropout also exhibits this characteristic.

 ## Implementation from Scratch

-Next, we will implement the batch normalization layer with ndarrays from scratch:
+Below, we implement a batch normalization layer with ndarrays from scratch:

 ```{.python .input  n=72}
 import d2l